Haseebasif7/ML-Projects/README.md

 This project demonstrates a comprehensive approach to working with the Sonar Mine Dataset.
 The primary goal is to classify objects as either mines or rocks using a Logistic Regression model.
 The project involves data collection, preprocessing, statistical analysis, model training, evaluation, and visualization.

 Project Overview
-Data Collection
+• Data Collection
-Preprocessing
+• Preprocessing
-Statistical Analysis
+• Statistical Analysis
-Label Encoding
+• Label Encoding
-Data Standardization
+• Data Standardization
-Data Splitting
+• Data Splitting
-Model Training
+• Model Training
-Model Evaluation
+• Model Evaluation
-Results Visualization
+• Results Visualization
-Dataset
+• Dataset
-The dataset used in this project is the Sonar Mine Dataset.
+•The dataset used in this project is the Sonar Mine Dataset.

 Steps and Workflow
 1. Data Collection
-The dataset is collected from the kaggle Sonar Mine DataSet.
+The dataset is collected from Kaggle's Sonar Mine DataSet.
 It consists of 208 instances, each with 60 attributes plus a label indicating whether the instance is a mine (M) or a rock (R).

 2. Preprocessing
 Data preprocessing involves cleaning the dataset and preparing it for analysis.
 This step ensures that the data is in a suitable format for further analysis.